How to Get Rid of Odors in Your Freezer

 First, I need to share my story (Hello!
 This is a blog 😉)

-We purchased a brand new freezer this fall in preparation for pork that we were going to get after butchering our pigs.
+We purchased a brand new freezer this fall (Fall 2021) in preparation for pork that we were going to get after butchering our pigs.
 We also have a chest freezer, but we needed a larger freezer and decided to go with an upright freezer for better organization.

 A few months ago, we purchased a large amount of beef and needed to move it into the new freezer.